René Massuet

+Biography

-He was born at St. Ouen de Mancelles in the diocese of Évreux, and made his solemn profession in religion in 1682 at Notre Dame de Lire, and studied at Bonnenouvelle in Orléans, where he showed more than ordinary ability.
+Massuet was born at St. Ouen de Mancelles in the diocese of Évreux, and made his solemn profession in religion in 1682 at Notre Dame de Lire, and studied at Bonnenouvelle in Orléans, where he showed more than ordinary ability.
 After teaching philosophy in the Abbey of Bec, and theology at St. Stephen's, in Caen, he attended the lectures of the university and obtained the degrees of bachelor and licentiate in law.

 After this he taught a year at Jumièges and three years at Fécamp.
 He spent the year 1702 in Rome in the study of Greek.
 The following year he was called to St. Germain des Prés in Paris and taught theology there to the end of his life.

+Works

-His principal work, which he undertook rather reluctantly, is the edition of the writings of St. Irenaeus, Paris, 1710.
-An elegant edition of these writings had appeared at Oxford, 1702, but the editor John Ernest Grabe was less intent on an accurate rendering of the text than on making Irenaeus favour Anglican views.
-Massuet enriched his edition with valuable dissertations on the heresies impugned by St. Irenaeus and on the life, writings, and teaching of the saint.
+Massuet's principal work, which he undertook rather reluctantly, is his edition of the writings of St. Irenaeus, Paris, 1710, with accompanying essays on the life, writings, and teaching of the saint.
+His other works include: